 - If a patient becomes completely withdrawn, voice supportive reinforcements that do not require any response.
-Calming phrases such as “everything is ok” or other positive statements recommended by your hospice team will help to create a calm and peaceful ambience.
+Calming phrases such as “everything is ok” or other positive statements recommended by your hospice team will help to create a calm and peaceful ambiance.

 - If the patient can swallow, help to keep the lips and mouth moist by offering small sips of liquid using a straw or spoon.
 There are certain swabs and lip balms that can also be used to combat dryness in the mouth and lips.

 - Be present.
 Helping to ease loneliness is a priceless comfort to a dying patient.
 Simply sitting and gently touching the patient can help to put them more at ease.